yorevs/homesetup/docs/handbook/pages/functions/std-tools/directory-related.md

 Options:
     [dir_alias] : The alias to load the path from.
-             -l : List all saved dirs.
+             -l : If provided, list all saved dirs instead.

   Notes:
-    MSelect default : When no arguments are provided, a menu with options will be displayed.
+    MSelect default : If no arguments is provided, a menu with options will be displayed.
 ```

 ##### **Purpose**